 Her public relations classes demonstrate how the industry can influence consumers' decision-making processes; shape opinions about public figures, organizations and brands during positive news and critical crisis incidents; connect with increasingly global and diverse audiences; and impact the content of traditional media and evolving digital media.
 Many of her assignments have a lifespan beyond the classroom as creative samples that can be added to student portfolios, which are valuable tools in securing internships and entry-level positions.

-Courses Taught at IC: Public Relations, Writing for PR, PR Lab, Meeting and Event Management (undergraduate); and Contemporary Topics: Public Relations (graduate level)
+Courses Taught at IC: Global, Intercultural & Multicultural Public Relations; Public Relations; Writing for PR; PR Lab; Meeting and Event Management (undergraduate); and Contemporary Topics: Public Relations (graduate level)

 Faculty Advisor for Student Awards:

-PR Week Student of the Year Award finalist (student Charlotte Hyman '11; PR Lab, Fall 2010)
+PR Week Student of the Year Award, one of top five finalists nationwide (student Charlotte Hyman '11; PR Lab, Fall 2010)

 Public Relations Student Society of America Bateman Competition, Honorable Mention (students Mandy Kessler '08, Rebecca Levitt '09, Liz Marmo '08, Colleen Shea '09, and Jeremy Tagliaferre; PR Lab, Spring 2008)